hyperstack-org/hyperstack/DOCS.md

 That said, with our highest goal being developer productivity, it should be as invisible as possible to the developer where the Operation will execute.
 A developer writing front-end code should be able to invoke a server-side resource (like a mailer) just as easily as they might invoke a client-side resource.

 Hyperloop `ServerOps` replace the need for a boiler-plate HTTP API.
 All serialization and de-serialization of params are handled by Hyperloop.
-Hyperloop automagically creates the API endpoint needed to invoke a function from the client which executes on the server and returns the results (via a promise) to the calling client-side code.
+Hyperloop automagically creates the API endpoint needed to invoke a function from the client which executes on the server and returns the results (via a Promise) to the calling client-side code.

 ### Server Operations